charlottegray17/100-days-of-code/log.md

 **Today's Progress**: Created first set of cards following red stapler's tutorial, then took that format and built upon to add code related blog posts to my portfolio.

 **Thoughts:** Had a lot of fun working on the cards and then transposing them to be blog post tile.
 I can see now how I'd got bored just doing the lessons and not creating.
 I can certainly see the importance of doing little projects, it's just often once I get going I can't stop and end up losing the whole evening.
 I say losing, I am gaining, but also it's now quarter to midnight and I probably haven't moved in a couple hours so that's no good.

 Will reach out to Adam, to see if the Volunteer opp is still open tomorrow as we haven't yet had the chance to touch base.

+# Day 33: Thursday August 13, 2020

+**Today's Progress**: Created project cards to display projects on site to replace the previous blocks that were there.
+Want them to reveal more info about project on click

+**Thoughts:** Really need to get stuck into JS to get the effect I want.
+Will try with a simpler element, and will see how to transpose that onto my cards.
+I'm super close to it!